-So let's look and listen closely to Jesus.
+We all saw some of the unexpected blessings that came out of COVID, God works in mysterious ways.
+So, let's look and listen closely to Jesus.

-Imagine Jesus walking in our midst-laying a hand on your shoulder as he passes you.

-Speaking to us his people- when he knows we are having a difficult time.
+Imagine Jesus walking in our midst - laying a hand on your shoulder as he passes you.
+Speaking to us, His people - when he knows we are having a difficult time.

 Blessed are the poor in spirit - for theirs is the kingdom of heaven.

-What does it mean to be poor in spirit:?
+What does it mean to be poor in spirit?

 Eugene Peterson translates it "you're blessed when you're at the end of your rope.
 With less of you there is more of God and his rule.

-2020 has shown us again how much we need God.
+Most of us here know something about being at the end of our ropes.
+Those times remind us how much we need God.
 Those who cry out to God, the king of heaven draws near.